Robertson (NSW)

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a single project expected to affect the region: Calderwood Valley Master-Planned Community, West Dapto Urban Release Area Water & Wastewater Servicing, Kiama to Bomaderry Rail Improvements, and Illawarra-Shoalhaven Regional Transport Plan 2041 are key projects.
+AreaSearch identified one major project likely affecting the region.
+Notable projects include Calderwood Valley Master-Planned Community, West Dapto Urban Release Area Water & Wastewater Servicing, Kiama to Bomaderry Rail Improvements, and Illawarra-Shoalhaven Regional Transport Plan 2041.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.